Benson (TV series): Series finale

 The term-limited Governor Gatling runs for re-election as an independent candidate with Benson securing the party nomination, setting the stage for the two to go head-to-head in the general election.

 At the end of the series' final episode, Benson and Gatling—who had strained relations due to the race—make peace with each other and watch the tight election returns together on television.
 As the broadcaster begins to announce that a winner is at last being projected, the episode ends on a freeze frame of Benson and Gatling, leaving the series with an unresolved cliffhanger.
-Coincidentally, Guillaume's previous series (Soap, from which Benson spun off) was also canceled with unresolved cliffhangers.
+Coincidentally, Guillaume's previous series (Soap, from which Benson spun off) was also cancelled with unresolved cliffhangers.

-In 2007, Benson showrunner Bob Fraser said that the season ended on a cliffhanger at the request of the network.
+In 2007, Benson executive producer Bob Fraser said that the season ended on a cliffhanger at the request of the network.
 The show was cancelled after the cliffhanger had already aired.
 Fraser indicated that, if the show had been renewed for another season, Gatling would have won the election and Benson would have become a United States senator.

-According to Gary Brown who directed the finale and 20 other episodes of Benson, three different outcomes were filmed; with Benson winning, Gatling winning, and a tie.
+According to Gary Brown who directed the finale and 20 other episodes of Benson, three different outcomes were filmed: with Benson winning, Gatling winning, and a tie.
 The intent was to decide over summer break which outcome to use.
 Brown also stated that regardless of the outcome, the long-term intent for the next season was for Benson to become the governor.